-Can you take us back to how you started at Ada?
+Can you take us back to the beginning?
+How you started at Ada?

-Inspired by our success creating an associative search engine based on constellatory logic, we applied this concept to a prototype for medicine that could potentially revolutionize diagnostic reasoning.
+Inspired by our successful creation of an associative search engine based on constellatory logic, we applied this concept to a prototype for medicine that could potentially revolutionize diagnostic reasoning.
 This approach helped us move beyond a simple list of symptoms to map out the pattern of how diseases develop in individuals.
 Our eventual AI framework transcended the one-size-fits-all approach of medicine to reach a deeply personal understanding of an individual’s health.

 Yes, I studied computer engineering in Berlin, which had nothing to do with medicine.
 Medicine is a special domain.
 It was a bit of a culture shock.
 In my first year working on the Ada prototype, I went from knowing very little about medicine to learning quite a lot.
 Listening to medical lectures helped me get to the point where I could understand whether the AI was getting better.